arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ![Uploading a sketch to the Portenta C33 in the Arduino IoT Cloud](assets/user-manual-22.png)

 Navigate into **Dashboards** again, your board should connect to the Wi-Fi® network you defined before (you can follow the connection process with the online editor integrated Serial Monitor).
-Your board's green LED should light on or off when the position of the switch is changed.
+Your board's green LED should light on or off when the position of the switch changes.

 ## Support